bidursapkota00/web-application-programming-bct/README.md

 **2. Browser Engine:**

-- Marshals actions between UI and rendering engine
+- Acts as a bridge between the User Interface and the Rendering Engine.
-- Queries and manipulates rendering engine
+- It handles inputs from the UI (like clicking "Back" or typing a URL) and commands the Rendering Engine to display the correct content.

 **3. Rendering Engine:**